-As we mentioned at the beginning of the tutorial ESP8266 is a microcontroller board with Wi-Fi capability and we need to upload some program code to make it functional.
+As we mentioned at the beginning of this tutorial ESP8266 is a microcontroller board with Wi-Fi capability and we need to upload some program code to make it functional.

-So now we are going upload a program code which is written on Arduino IDE and we are going to use Arduino Uno board’s build-in programmer to upload the code to ESP8266 by doing which the ESP8266 will accept serial data which will be sent to Thingspeak.
+So now we are going upload a program code which is written using Arduino IDE and we are going to use Arduino Uno board’s build-in programmer to upload the code to ESP8266.

 Circuit Diagram for uploading code to ESP8266:

-The ESP8266 will get slightly warm after connecting to the supply which is normal but, if it gets very hot then you probably messed with wire connections/supply voltage and it may already got damaged even before you realize.
+The ESP8266 will get slightly warm after you connect it to the power supply which is normal but, if it gets very hot then you might have probably messed with its wire connections/supply voltage.

 How to install ESP8266 board package to Arduino IDE?